-Boris Johnson fires broadside at Theresa May as Tory conference begins
+Boris Johnson attacks Theresa May's 'deranged' Brexit plan as Conservative Party conference begins

 The Tory gathering in Birmingham has been marked by a deepening rift over Brexit policy.

+Asked by ITV News if it was right for Mr Johnson to be creating a "beauty contest" at the party conference, Mr Hancock said it was "more Beauty and the Beast".

+"I think everybody should get behind the prime minister and pull together," he said.

-The party was also hit by an embarrassing security gaffe as a flaw in the official conference app allowed access to the contact details of Cabinet ministers and senior MPs.
+On Saturday the party was hit by an embarrassing security gaffe as a flaw in the official conference app allowed access to the contact details of Cabinet ministers and senior MPs.

 Tory chairman Brandon Lewis apologised for the breach of security and the UK's data watchdog said it would make enquiries about the case.